Microsoft Edge Privacy Whitepaper

 Windows Information Protection

-edge://credits/.
-Google Chrome’s Privacy Whitepaper was used as a source for gathering related information about the Chromium open source project.
+edge://credits.
+Google Chrome Privacy Whitepaper was used as a source for gathering related information about the Chromium open-source project.